DiogoMCampos/Leaflet/ESOF-docs/Software Design.md

 ![4+1 View Model](https://raw.githubusercontent.com/DiogoMCampos/Leaflet/ESOF-Documentation/ESOF-docs/resources/4%2B1architechture.png)

-These represent different approaches to the organization and behavior of the software system.
+These diagrams represent different approaches to the organization and behavior of the software system.

 The definition of a pattern is a means of representing, sharing and reusing knowledge. **Architectural pattern**(or architectural style) following that line of thought, is a stylized description of good architectural design practice, which has been tried and tested in different environments.
 Leaflet follows the **model view controller architecture**.
 It separates the handling of mouse interaction from geometry that is shown on the map and others.